FusionAuth/fusionauth-site/site/_posts/2021-06-24-mitigate-acquisition-risks-auth-vendor-excerpt.md

 Take a close look at how your business solutions integrate with and use your auth vendor's services right now.
 Figure out the features you use that are absolutely crucial and which of them are proprietary features.

 Are they following [standard auth protocols](/learn/expert-advice/identity-basics/value-standards-compliant-authentication/)?
 How many of your apps are using this vendor?
-At minimum, answering these questions will enable you to know what you need from your next vendor should you need to migrate.
+At a minimum, answering these questions will keep you well informed should you need to migrate to another vendor.

 ## Talk to your account manager

 It's time to talk to your account manager about your business relationship.
-Give them a call or an email and try to negotiate a long-term contract that will protect your business interests and guarantee you some stability.
+Give them a call or an email and try to negotiate a long-term contract that will protect your business interests and guarantee a level of stability.
 The research into the contract you did previously?
 Now it the time to reference it.

-Don't forget to ask about migration timelines while you're at it, so you know how soon you need to be prepared for what transitions.
+Don't forget to ask about migration timelines while you're at it, so you know how soon you need to be prepared and for what changes.

 If you don't have an account manager, send an email to the sales or support team.
 They may send you elsewhere, but are a good starting point.

 ## Evaluate What It Would Take to Switch Vendors

-Budget some dev team time to look into other options to see what could be a better alternative in case it becomes necessary to move.
+Budget dev team time to look into other options in case it becomes necessary to move.
 Discuss the possibility with your partners or stakeholders, touching base with [everyone you discussed the issue with during the initial decision process](/learn/expert-advice/identity-basics/outsource-auth-system-blueprint/), so that everyone understands what it would take to make the switch.

 Even if you stick with your vendor through the acquisition, at least now you know more, and you're prepared for whatever comes afterward.